untwisted/untwisted/BOOK.md

     raise ValueError
 ~~~

-The example below would turn into events all possible exceptions that occured inside 'handle'.
+The example below would turn into events all possible exceptions that occured inside handle.

 ~~~python
 @mapcall(Exception):